Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 For NOIM witnessing, you will usually need:

-• the completed NOIM, or enough information to complete it properly
+• the completed NOIM, or the details needed to finish it properly

-• official translations for documents not in English
+• translations if the documents are not in English

 In Australia, a NOIM can be witnessed by an authorised person such as: